 In the 1630s, another group of Lincolnshire Puritans left Boston for America.
 They founded a new settlement in Massachusetts and named it after their home town – Boston.

-One of the most important of these settlers was The Reverend John Cotton, who was the very controversial Vicar of St. Botolphs’ Church in Boston.
-The Reverend Cotton made many enemies by preaching his non-conformist views and regularly found himself prosecuted at Lincoln’s Law Courts.
+One of the most important of these settlers was The Reverend John Cotton, who was the very controversial Vicar of St. Botolph’s Church in Boston.
+The Reverend Cotton made many enemies by preaching his non-conformist views, regularly finding himself prosecuted at Lincoln’s Law Courts.
 In 1633, he sailed across the Atlantic to Boston, Massachusetts, and soon became spiritual leader of this church-dominated state.
-His influence increased further when he helped to draft the fundamental laws for the colony that are still applicable today.
+His influence increased further when he helped to draft the fundamental laws for the colony, which are still applicable today.